Lie group valued Koopman eigenfunctions: Dynamical systems

 Koopman eigenfunctions factor the dynamics onto a rotation on $S^1$ with frequency $\omega$, as shown in the left diagram in \eqref{def:Koop_eigen}.
 Similarly, $d$ Koopman eigenfunctions $(z_1,\ldots,z_d)$ factor the dynamics into a rotation on $\TorusD{d}$.

+The commutation in \eqref{def:Koop_eigen} holds regardless of whether the $z_1,\ldots, z_d$ are independent or are repeated.
+We later examine the consequences of these eigenfunctions being independent in Theorem~\ref{thm:submersion}.

-Thus Koopman eigenfunctions represent a low dimensional dynamics embedded in the flow, called \emph{quasiperiodic} dynamics.
-The \emph{discrete spectrum} $\Disc$, which is the $L^2(\mu)$ closure of the span of the eigenfunctions of $V$ has important properties; for example it allows numerically stable forecasting \cite{ZhaoGiannakis16,BerryEtAl15}; and has been shown to have excellent convergence properties of ergodic averages \cite{DasJim2017_SuperC,DSSY2017_QQ}.
-Koopman eigenfunctions, besides their dynamical significance, have many applications, such as prediction of observables \cite{Giannakis17,DGJ_compactV_2018}; recovery of coherent spatiotemporal patterns \cite{GiannakisEtAl15,GiannakisDas_tracers}; and information theoretic aspects \cite{DasDimitEnik2018}.
-There has been many methods in the past which identify these eigenfunctions, for example, by using dynamic mode decompositions \cite{TuEtAl14,KutzEtAl16}; Laplacian spectral analysis \cite{GiannakisMajda12a}; delay coordinates \cite{DasGiannakis_delay_Koop}; and RKHS-based methods \cite{DasGiannakis_RKHS_2018}.
-The \emph{continuous spectrum} $\Disc^\bot$ represents the chaotic component in the dynamics, and is characterized by slower convergence rates of ergodic averages \cite{LevnajicMezic2010,DSSY_Mes_QuasiP_2016}.
+In summary Koopman eigenfunctions represent a low dimensional dynamics embedded in the flow, called \emph{quasiperiodic} dynamics.
+Let $\Disc$ denote the $L^2(\mu)$ closure of the span of the eigenfunctions of $V$, and $\Disc^\bot$ denote its orthogonal complement.
+This leads to an invariant orthogonal splitting :

+The subspace $\Disc$ always contains the constant functions, which correspond to eigenfrequency $0$.
+If $d\geq 1$, there is at least one non-trivial Koopman eigenfunction. $\Disc$ is called the \emph{discrete / quasiperiodic } component \citep[see][]{DasGiannakis_RKHS_2018, DasGiannakis_delay_2019} due to their similarities with torus rotations.
+For example it allows numerically stable forecasting \cite{ZhaoGiannakis2016,BerryEtAl2015}; and has been shown to have excellent convergence properties of ergodic averages \cite{DasJim2017_SuperC,DSSY2017_QQ}.
+Koopman eigenfunctions, besides their dynamical significance \cite{DasGiannakis_RKHS_2018, DasGiannakis_delay_2019}, have many applications, such as prediction of observables \cite{Giannakis17,DGJ_compactV_2018}; recovery of coherent spatiotemporal patterns \cite{GiannakisEtAl2015,GiannakisDas_tracers_2019}; and information theoretic aspects \cite{DasDimitEnik2020}.
+The subspace $\Disc^\bot$ is called the \emph{continuous / chaotic component} as it is the spectral analog of the chaotic component in the dynamics. $\Disc^\bot$ is characterized by slower convergence rates of ergodic averages \cite{LevnajicMezic2010,DSSY_Mes_QuasiP_2016}.
 So far, studying the action of $V$ on $\Disc^\bot$ has proved to be very challenging.